MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## Deployment considerations

-An HTTPSSVC RRSet containing some RRs with an "echo" key and some without is vulnerable to a downgrade attack.
+An HTTPSSVC RRSet containing some RRs with "echoconfig" and some without is vulnerable to a downgrade attack.
 This configuration is NOT RECOMMENDED.
-Zone owners who do use such a mixed configuration SHOULD mark the RRs with an "echo" key as more preferred (i.e. smaller SvcFieldPriority) than those without, in order to maximize the likelihood that ECHO will be used in the absence of an active adversary.
+Zone owners who do use such a mixed configuration SHOULD mark the RRs with "echoconfig" as more preferred (i.e. smaller SvcFieldPriority) than those without, in order to maximize the likelihood that ECHO will be used in the absence of an active adversary.